When it comes to high-end timepieces, it’s hard to go wrong with a Rolex.

 However, the great line of Rolex watches is made up of some of the best timepieces in history, so choosing one can be rather overwhelming.

-With that said, today we’ll have a head-to-head comparison of two of the most popular models that Rolex has to offer, the Rolex Explorer and Rolex Datejust.
+With that said, today we’ll have a head-to-head comparison of two of the most popular models that Rolex has to offer, the Rolex Explorer vs Datejust.
 Many people are having some trouble choosing between these two excellent Rolex watches, and that’s understandable.
 In fact, I have to say that it’s a good problem to have.